-- School-assessed coursework this will include one student designed practical investigation or summary reports of three practical activities.
-Other suggested tasks include research reports, assignments, data analysis questions and topic tests. - Written examination in June 90 minutes.
+This will include one student designed practical investigation or summary reports of three practical activities.
+Other suggested tasks include research reports, assignments, data analysis questions and topic tests.

+Written examination in June - 90 minutes.

 Unit 2: What makes water such a unique chemical?